MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/migrate-online-onpremises.md

 #### Import an organization database using Deployment Manager

-1. On the [!INCLUDE[pn-ms-windows-server-long](../includes/pn-ms-windows-server-long.md)] running the Microsoft Dynamics 365 for Customer Engagement apps Server Deployment Tools server role, start **Deployment Manager** (DMSnapin.msc).
+1. On the [!INCLUDE[pn-ms-windows-server-long](../includes/pn-ms-windows-server-long.md)] running the Microsoft Dynamics 365 for Customer Engagement server Deployment Tools server role, start **Deployment Manager** (DMSnapin.msc).

 2. Start the Import Organization Wizard.
 Right-click **Organizations**, and then click **Import Organization**.